 Yuliya Minets (May 2017).
 "The Slow Fall of Babel: Conceptualization of Languages, Linguistic Diversity and History in Late Ancient Christianity."
-Dr. Minets is Assistant Professor in the History of the Ancient Mediterranean world, Department of History and Foreign Languages, Jacksonville State University, Jacksonville, AL. Her new book, The Slow Fall of Babel: Languages and Identities in Late Antique Christianity, was published by the Cambridge University Press in December 2021.
+Dr. Minets is Associate Professor of Classics, Department of Modern Languages and Classics, University of Alabama.
+Her new book, The Slow Fall of Babel: Languages and Identities in Late Antique Christianity, was published by the Cambridge University Press in December 2021.

 Sr. Maria del Fiat Miola, SSVM (May, 2018).
 "Spaces of Salvation in Sixth-Century Arles: The Women's Monastery as Household and Family."
 Sr. Fiat is working on behalf of her religious order in Italy and holds a Research Associateship in the Department of Greek and Latin, Catholic University of America.